Are you one of the many lucky humans who have experienced the unconditional love and devotion of a great dog?

 Life is short.
 A dog’s life is even shorter.
-So grab the gusto of each day, starting now — try some of the following 99 amazing activities with your dog.
+So grab the gusto of each day, starting now — try some of the following 98 amazing activities with your dog.

 1. Cross-Country Road Trip

-The two drove to Maine and across to the Pacific Northwest, down to California, across Texas, threading through the Deep South and back to New York.
+The pair drove to Maine and across to the Pacific Northwest, down to California, across Texas, threading through the Deep South and back to New York.
 The entire trip involved more than 10,000 miles of driving, and Steinbeck chronicled their adventures in one of his best-selling novels, Travels With Charley.

 2. Swim With Dolphins

-If you (and your dog) prefer a more Zen existence, try doga — which is yoga doggie style.
+If you (and your dog) prefer a more Zen existence, try doga — which is yoga doggy style.
 The practice was developed by professional yoga instructor Suzi Teitleman, who designed yoga poses that allow dogs to fully participate.

 4. Learn to Dance

-Oh the joy of the dance.
-It really doesn’t matter if you are technically inclined or rhythmically challenged; the bliss is the abandon of inhibition.
+Oh, the joy of the dance.
+It really doesn’t matter if you are technically inclined or rhythmically challenged — the bliss is the abandon of inhibition.

 One of top 10 items on any bucket list is skydiving.
 Humans are intrigued to feel the rush of free-falling from an airplane at 10,000 or so feet and then catching the fall with the pull of a rip cord and the deployment of a thin, silk parachute.
 According to people who skydive with their flying pooches, the dogs love it as well.